igordejanovic/parglare/docs/grammar.md

     // sections rule bellow will match one or more section. sections = sections section | section;

 In this example `sections` will match one or more `section`.
+Notice the recursive definition of the rule.
+You can read this as _`sections` consist of sections and a section at the end or `sections` is just a single section_.

 !!! note

-    Be aware that you could do the same with this rule:
+    Please note that you could do the same with this rule:

         sections = section sections | section;